itsmecevi/Tableau-Public/README.md

-## 6-The logic of charts in Tableau
+## 6-The logic of charts in Tableau-Understanding Tableau Concepts

 ## 7-The facebook of data visualization
 * -> [Facebook of Tableau Public](https://public.tableau.com/en-us/s/)